simon-contreras-deel/oleurud.github.io/_posts/2022-08-23-stomio-team.md

 layout:     post
 title:      The Stomio team
 date:       2022-08-23 00:00
 summary:    Back in August 2021, we started Stomio.
-What an amazing year.
-Thank you to the entire team for being part of this adventure.
-The best is yet to come, let's enjoy the journey and learn together
+After a year, I would like to tell you how we built our initial team (our first big success) and my learnings in the process.
+Thanks to the team for being part of this adventure.
 categories: Personal, Stomio
 ---